Everyone Else Burns: Production

-Channel 4 announced the project had been commissioned in May 2022 with the cast in place and JAX Media and Universal International Studios producing from a script written by Dillon Mapletoft and Oliver Taylor, and Nick Collett as director.
-Speaking about his wig for the show Bird told The Independent, "My first reaction [upon seeing the wig] was laughter, annoyingly, which was pretty much everyone’s reaction.
+In May 2022, Channel 4 announced the project had been commissioned, with the cast in place, and JAX Media and Universal International Studios producing from a script written by Dillon Mapletoft and Oliver Taylor, and Nick Collett as director.

+Speaking about his wig for the show, lead actor Simon Bird told The Independent: "My first reaction [upon seeing the wig] was laughter, annoyingly, which was pretty much everyone’s reaction.
 Which meant that we had to go ahead with it."

-Channel 4 renewed the series for a second season in May 2023.
+In May 2023, Channel 4 renewed the series for a second season.
 Sian Clifford joined the cast for the second series.

-Filming for the second series took place in Heaton Moor, Greater Manchester in April 2024.
+In April 2024, filming for the second series took place in Heaton Moor, Greater Manchester.

+The sect to which the family belongs, although superficially inspired by the practices and beliefs of many actual groups, is entirely fictional.
+The show is fundamentally a comedy, as reflected in the comic name of the sect: "Order of the Divine Rod".
+The beliefs of the group also do not correlate well with even "puritanical Christian fundamentalism".

 Broadcast

 Everyone Else Burns premiered in the UK on Channel 4 on 23 January 2023.
 The first season consisted of six episodes in total, which are also available to on the streaming service All4.

 International broadcast

 The series debuted in Canada on W Network on 29 May 2023.
 In the United States, the series debuted on The CW on 26 October 2023 before being pulled from its schedule in November 2023.
 Brad Schwartz, President of Entertainment of The CW, blamed the marketing of the show for it being pulled.
 The series is currently available in Australia on SBS On Demand.